How to Size Wire for a 100 Amp Subpanel: A Step-by-Step Guide

 - What size wire for 100 amp service is required for a subpanel feeder?

-- The standard 100 amp subpanel feeder size is #3 AWG copper or #1 AWG aluminum wire, based on the 75°C column of NEC Table 310.16.
-This is the starting point before applying mandatory adjustments for ambient temperature and conduit fill, which may require a larger wire size.
+- The baseline 100 amp subpanel feeder size is #3 AWG copper or #1 AWG aluminum, based on the 75°C column of NEC Table 310.16.
+This is the starting point before applying mandatory adjustments for ambient temperature and conductor count (derating).
+Always confirm final sizing after applying the appropriate correction and adjustment factors and performing voltage-drop checks.

 - Can I use 4/0 aluminum wire for a 200 amp service, and what about for a 100 amp subpanel?